gallonallen/EEAds/README.md

-Here is a README for the EEAds repository based on the available information:

----

 # EEAds

 EEAds allows you to display your own ads in your iOS app.
 This repository includes the necessary files and instructions to integrate custom ads seamlessly into your app.